Short Inca Trail: 2 Day Hike to Machu Picchu

 Highlights of the Short Inca Trail

-Visit remarkable sites like Chachabamba and Wiñay Wayna, where you'll explore impressive terraces, temples, and historic structures.
+Ancient Inca Ruins: Visit remarkable Inca sites like Chachabamba and Wiñay Wayna, where you will explore impressive terraces, temples, and historic structures.

 Best Time to Hike the Short Inca Trail